 Those are the things that matter when it comes to manhood.
 Those are the things that St. Joseph would have done.
 And those are the things that make me wipe tears from my eyes, instead of roll them sarcastically.

 I want you to know that I’m praying for you.
-Especially for my brothers in Christ, that during this Christmas season you will recommit to being more like St. Joseph in all your relationships.
+Especially for my brothers in Christ, that you will always have a desire to be more like St. Joseph in all your relationships.
 Hold Jesus close to your heart and you won’t want to puff out your chest and brag about your accomplishments… you’ll want to show others the treasure you’ve found in your Savior.